sunyumail93/Bed12Processing/README.md

 ## BED12RemoveDupNames.sh

-This pipeline takes a bed12 file as input, add _1, _2, ... on column 4, for duplicated col4
+This pipeline takes a bed12 file as input, adds _1, _2, ... on column 4, for duplicated col4

 [Usage]: BED12RemoveDupNames.sh [Data|File in bed12 format] [OutputName]